VieVaWaldi/dh_pipeline/src/sources/openaire/README.md

 Graph Has cursor, but without sorting.
 Getting orgs from graph seems impossible

-Search only allows AND for queries, we can make 2 queries.
+Search only allows AND for queries, so we got to use multiple runs.

-Probably best strategy is to query by year.
+Probably the best strategy is to query by year.
 Error when results in year > 9000.

 Make checkpoint easy and just query the projects again beginning from todays year.